rzymek/meteor-typescript-libs/README.md

 - Create multiple definition files and include individual references to each definition file.
 - Create one huge monolithic definition file so you only have to refer to that file.
-- Create multiple definition files, and create a definition file with references to the other definitions files so that you only have to maintain one reference for all of you custom definitions.
+- Create multiple definition files, and create a definition file with references to the other definitions files so that you only have to maintain one reference for all of you custom definitions.  e.g. contents of "lib/typescript/custom_defs/custom-definitions.d.ts":

-        e.g. Contents of lib/typescript/custom-definitions.d.ts:

-        /// <reference path='../collections/models/models.ts' />
+        /// <reference path='collections.ts' />
         /// <reference path='paraview_helpers.d.ts'/>
         /// <reference path='handsontable.d.ts'/>
         /// <reference path='utility_helpers.ts'/>